Hidden KDP Categories — How to Find Niche Browse Nodes

 Method 3: Use a Category Research Tool

 Manual research works, but it's slow.
-The Category Optimizer on PublishRank shows you hidden categories alongside their competition levels, so you can compare options and find the sweet spots where your book has the best chance of ranking.
+The Category Optimizer on PublishRank shows you niche categories alongside their competition levels, so you can compare options and find the sweet spots where your book has the best chance of ranking.
 It pulls actual browse node data, which saves you from the tedious click-through process on Amazon.

 How Many Categories Can You Be In?